LGBTQ movements in the United States: Community disagreements

-The Transgender Law Center (TLC)
+Transgender Law Center (TLC)

 TIC is a San Francisco-based civil rights organization advocating for transgender communities.
 They are California's first "fully staffed, state-wide transgender legal organization" and were initially a fiscally sponsored project of the National Center for Lesbian Rights.
-The stated mission of TLC is to connect transgender people and their families to technically sound and culturally competent legal services, increase acceptance and enforcement of laws and policies that support California's transgender communities, and work to change laws and systems that fail to incorporate the needs and experiences of transgender people.

 TLC utilizes direct legal services, public policy advocacy, and educational opportunities to advance the rights and safety of diverse transgender communities.